 5. Resurrection is not the same as the so- called dying and rising fertility gods in the ancient world: The myths of dying and rising gods in pagan religions are merely seasonal symbols for the processes of nature and have no relation to historical individuals.
 (9)

 6. Resurrection involves transformation since “flesh and blood cannot inherit the kingdom of God” (1 Cor.
 15:50).
 Accordingly, Paul indicates that believers will be “raised immortal” (1 Cor.
-15:52), which suggests the transformation or change that results in immortality is coincident with resurrection- and, in fact, is part of the resurrection event itself.
+15:52), which suggests the transformation or change that results in immortality is coincident with resurrection.
+In fact, this is part of the resurrection event itself.

 7. Another aspect of resurrection is the how it impacts our present life: We as believers now live in a resurrection state.
 For after noting that God “made us alive together with” Messiah (this is a past event).
 Eph.
 2:5 says: “by grace you are now in a state of salvation” (indicating a present resurrection state).(10)